hlubenow/perl_scripts/pyoop2perloop.pl/README.md

 - A semicolon is added to lines that aren't empty, aren't comments and don't end with a comma or a curly bracket.
 - The closing curly brackets of blocks (function-, loop-, condition-blocks) are added (that was the trickiest part to write).

-The script reads in code from a given filenmae and prints the result.
+The script reads in code from a given filename and prints the result.
 Usage is:
 ```
 pyoop2perloop.py [pythonscript.py]
 ```